Crimson Portrait

 Colour Your City’s Founder Cath Carver is the Director/Producer, with the industrial sublime specialist Ben Parker as Director of Photography and Editor.

-Run time: ~10 mins
+Run time: 9 mins 54 sec

 The Crimson Portrait film is part of PALETTE EN:IN – a chromatic ode to Enfield industry from Colour Your City.
 A special collection of colours gathered from stories and research, as part of the Festival of Industry delivered by Enfield Council and funded by the Arts Council’s Place Partnership initiative.